STMicroelectronics/x-linux-gnss1-app/README.md

 ### X-LINUX-GNSS1 software features:

 Its main feature are :
--Standalone applications to read the NMEA data over UART and IÂ²C -Complete software to build applications on Linux using Teseo-LIV3F GNSS module -Middleware for the NMEA protocol
+-Standalone applications to read the NMEA data over UART and I²C -Complete software to build applications on Linux using Teseo-LIV3F GNSS module -Middleware for the NMEA protocol
 -RTK ( Real Time Kinematics ) Library example and QT application.
--EKF ( Extended Kalman Filter ) Application example -POSIX thread task scheduling to ensure better asynchronous message parsing -Easy portability across different Linux platforms -Application example to retrieve and parse GNSS data and send them to DSH-ASSETRACKING for live tracking -Python example to read the NMEA data over UART
+-POSIX thread task scheduling to ensure better asynchronous message parsing -Easy portability across different Linux platforms -Application example to retrieve and parse GNSS data and send them to DSH-ASSETRACKING for live tracking -Python example to read the NMEA data over UART
--For detailed instructions refer "Getting started with X-LINUX-GNSS1 package for developing GNSS Applications on Linux : https://www.st.com/resource/en/user_manual/um2909-getting-started-with-xlinuxgnss1-package-for-developing-gnss-applications-on-linux-os-stmicroelectronics.pdf"
+-EKF application to fuse IMU senosrs data with GPS data for better accuracy -For detailed instructions refer "Getting started with X-LINUX-GNSS1 package for developing GNSS Applications on Linux : https://www.st.com/resource/en/user_manual/um2909-getting-started-with-xlinuxgnss1-package-for-developing-gnss-applications-on-linux-os-stmicroelectronics.pdf"